 - Sleep in a cool dark room and remove any distractions.

-- In loud environments, you may occasionally wear earplugs and/or use a sleep mask to create a soothing sleep space.
+- In loud environments, you may wear earplugs and/or use a sleep mask to create a soothing sleep space.

 Seek professional help if you: